-The Simba Cassandra ODBC Driver is available for Microsoft® Windows®, Linux, and Mac OS X platforms.
+The Simba Cassandra ODBC Driver is available for Microsoft® Windows®, Linux, and macOS platforms.

 The Installation and Configuration Guide is suitable for users who are looking to access data residing within Cassandra from their desktop environment.
 Application developers might also find the information helpful.
 Refer to your application for details on connecting via ODBC.